Introducing The AnVIL Data Explorer (Beta Release)

 When you select multiple facets, only data matching all selected facets is displayed (e.g. filter by Anatomical Site AND BioSample Type).
 When you select multiple values within a facet, data matching any of the facet values is displayed (e.g. selecting both Blood and Tissue above will list studies that include Blood OR Tissue samples).

-Exploring Studies
+Exploring Datasets

 Step 4: Exporting Data